arpitbbhayani/articles/blogs/bayesian-average.md

 ![scoring function for bayesian average rating system](https://user-images.githubusercontent.com/4745789/79066769-111b3f80-7cd8-11ea-979e-6437334ccbba.png)

+>>>>>>>>>>>>>> Bayesian Rating converges with time.

+## Applying Bayesian Average to movies dataset
-Once we apply the function to our Move Dataset we get the following movies as the top 10
+After applying the above mentioned Bayesian Average scoring function to our Movie dataset, we get the following movies as top 10

 ![top 10 movies by Basysian Average](https://user-images.githubusercontent.com/4745789/79066961-686ddf80-7cd9-11ea-87d7-7e7e582ab9ac.png)

+Pretty impressive list!
+The list contains almost all the famous movies that we all think makes the cut.
+Bayesian average thus provides a bounded score that is a measure of quality of the item, by using prior-belief i.e. system's mean.

+## Analyzing how Bayesian Average changes the rank
+Now that we have seen than Bayesian Average in fact is an excellent way to rank items in a rating system, we find how the position of an item changes as and when it sees more ratings.
 Changes in position

 ![Kingsman position with ratings](https://user-images.githubusercontent.com/4745789/79068414-53e31480-7ce4-11ea-884a-90e7aee326d8.png)